Odyssey-Venture/Odyssey-Venture/README.md

 ```

 `*` The Market Cap in BNB is calculated when tokens are converted into BNB to fund the
 rewards tracker.
-The calculated level must remain the same for 3 consecutive readings
+The calculated level must remain the same for *3 consecutive readings*
-before the contract will change to the new fee level.
+before the new fee level will take effect.

 * The Market Cap in BNB is calculated as `BNB from sale * Total Supply / tokens sold`
 * Fees and market cap can never be changed by the owner.